 Colombo looks at potential side effects when evaluating a product.

 “We don’t want [the ingredient] to cause a bigger problem,” Colombo says.

-She also cautions that the answer to this question often varies by patient.
+She also cautions that the answer to this question often varies.

 For example, not everyone who uses retinoids experiences dryness.
 Those who do may be able to combat it with a moisturizing regimen.
 Others may want to avoid them altogether.